-Sr. No. Heading Particulars 1 Title of the Course Master of Urban and Regional Planning 2 Eligibility for Admission Graduate from engineering, architecture and technology faculty and Post-graduates from science, social sciences, commerce and management can join this course.
-3 Passing Marks 50% 4 Ordinances / Regulations (if any) 5 No. of Years / Semesters 4semesters / 2 years 6 Level P.G. / U.G ./ Diploma / Certificate (Strike out which is not applicable) 7 Pattern Yearly / Semester (Strike out which is not applicable) 8 Status New / Revised (Strike out which is not applicable) 9 To be implemented from Academic Year From Academic Year: 2017-2018
+Sr. No. Heading Particulars 1 Title of the Course Master of Urban and Regional Planning 2 Eligibility for Admission Graduate students from Basic sciences, engineering architecture and Post-graduate students from Geograph social sciences, commerce and management can join the course.
+3 Passing Marks As per the University Guidelines 4 Ordinances / Regulations (if any) 5 No. of Years / Semesters 2 years / 4semesters 6 Level P.G. / U.G ./ Diploma / Certificate (Strike out which is not applicable) 7 Pattern Yearly / Semester (Strike out which is not applicable) 8 Status New / Revised (Strike out which is not applicable) 9 To be implemented from Academic Year From Academic Year: 2018-2019